-According to a survey launched by FEP, a majority of publishers use certified paper for at least 90% of their books.
+According to a survey launched by FEP, nearly 2/3 of publishers use certified paper (PEFC/SFC) or recycled sources in over 90% of the cases.
 Many of them are actively working to further improve their environmental sustainability, but they need financial support, technical tools and guidance from the EU (data: August 2023).